Manti Teʻo: 2013 season

 He was selected in the second round, 38th overall by the San Diego Chargers, as the second inside linebacker in the draft behind Alec Ogletree.
 "It's a perfect scenario.
 My parents can come and watch, I can go home, it's San Diego," said Teʻo on draft day.
-He was the highest selected Notre Dame linebacker since Demetrius DuBose in 1993, until Jaylon Smith was selected in the 2016 NFL Draft.
+He was the highest selected Notre Dame linebacker since Demetrius DuBose was selected 34th overall in 1993, until Jaylon Smith was also selected 34th in the 2016 NFL Draft.
 On May 9, 2013, Teʻo signed a four-year contract with the Chargers.
 The deal included a $2,141,768 signing bonus and was worth just over $5 million with over $3.1 million in guaranteed money.
 He was the second linebacker of Polynesian descent to play for the Chargers (after Junior Seau).

 Teʻo injured his right foot in the Chargers' preseason opener against the Seattle Seahawks on August 8, which caused him to miss the remainder of preseason as well as the regular season opener against the Houston Texans.

 Teʻo made his NFL debut in a week 4 matchup against the Dallas Cowboys.
 Teʻo finished the game with three tackles as the Chargers won.
 Teʻo ended the season with 61 tackles and 4 passes defended in 13 games started.